 The AFP illegally accessed the journalist’s phone records without a warrant, accessing the metadata under the metadata retention regime.
-AFP commissioner Andrew Colvin defended his officers, and although admitted it is a breach, stated his officers did not realise the requirement of a warrant to access the private data when conducting an investigation into leaked police material.
+AFP commissioner Andrew Colvin defended his officers, and although admitted it is a breach, stated his officers did not realise there was a requirement for a warrant to access private data when conducting an investigation into leaked police material.

-South Australian crossbench senator Nick Xenophon called the mishandling of the journalist’s data as “outrageous.”
+South Australian crossbencher Senator Nick Xenophon called the mishandling of the journalist’s data “outrageous.”
 Senator Xenophon refused to accept Commissioner Colvin’s excuse of a search without a warrant as “human error.”

 “This is outrageous.
 There’s been a flagrant breach of the law here,’ Senator Xenophon told the media.
 “The safeguards have been completely trashed.
 This should chill the spine of every journalist in this country.”